davisjoseph6/mobilesam-task/README.md

 3. **Access the application**

-    You can access the application at (http://127.0.0.1:8000/docs#/) or (http://localhost:8000/docs#/)
+    You can access the application at http://127.0.0.1:8000/docs#/ or http://localhost:8000/docs#/

 ## Testing

+1. Automated testing

+To run the automated tests for the API, navigate to the project root and execute:

+    ```bash
+    pytest
+    ```
+The test scripts are found in the directory `test`.
+The images used for testing are the directory `test/test_images`.

-1. **Manual Testing with Tools like Postman or cURL**
+2. **Manual Testing with Postman or cURL**

 - Using cURL:

     ```bash
-    curl -X 'POST' 'http://127.0.0.1:8000/segment-image' -H 'accept: application/json' -H 'Content-Type: multipart/form-data' -F 'file=@/path_to_your_image.jpg;type=image/jpeg' --output segmented_image_cURL.png
+    curl -X 'POST' 'http://127.0.0.1:8000/segment-image' -H 'accept: application/json' -H 'Content-Type: multipart/form-data' -F 'file=@tests/test_images/valid_image.jpg;type=image/jpeg' --output segmented_image_cURL.png
     ```
-	- Remember to replace 'path_to_your_image.jpg' with the actual path to your image.

 - Using Postman
 	- Open Postman and create a new request
 	- Choose POST as the request method